NethermindEth/Paprika/README.md

 ## Benchmarks

-The following scenarios were used for benchmarking:
+The following scenarios were used for benchmarking and are presented in the order of running them at various points of time.
+The latest should be used to get final insights and the rest should be treated as a history.

 1. [15 millions of pairs](#15-millions-of-pairs), written one by one, each commiting a new root
 1. [50 millions of pairs](#50-millions-of-pairs), written one by one, each commiting a new root